PowerGenome/PowerGenome/README.md

 ## Data

 PowerGenome uses data from a number of different sources, including EIA, NREL, and EPA.
 The data are accessed through a combination of sqlite databases, CSV files, and parquet data files.
+All data files [are available here](https://drive.google.com/drive/folders/1K5GWF5lbe-mKSTUSuJxnFdYGCdyDJ7iE?usp=sharing).

 1. EIA data on existing generating units are already compiled into a [single sqlite database (PUDL)](https://doi.org/10.5281/zenodo.3653158) (see instructions for using it below).
+This file is available at the link above or you can download it from the Zenodo repository.
-2. A [second sqlite database (pg_misc_efs)](https://drive.google.com/file/d/1LCB0uwnx6VHrmHQDPH2huLHU6fKXb7kG/view?usp=sharing) has tables with new resource costs from NREL ATB, transmission constraints between IPM regions from EIA, and hourly demand within each IPM region derived from NREL or FERC data.
+2. A second sqlite database (`pg_misc_tables_efs.sqlite`) has tables with new resource costs from NREL ATB, transmission constraints between IPM regions from EIA, and hourly demand within each IPM region derived from NREL or FERC data.
-3. The hourly incremental demand for different flexible demand technologies, and stock values across a range of projection scenarios ([efs_files_utc](https://drive.google.com/file/d/1bS-5LycImdp1AYoS_0uK7tXRHo8TWKCD/view?usp=share_link)).
+3. The hourly incremental demand for different flexible demand technologies, and stock values across a range of projection scenarios (`efs_files_utc`).

-There are also a few data files stored in this repository:

-- Regional cost multipliers for individual technologies developed by EIA (`data/cost_multipliers/AEO_2020_regional_cost_corrections.csv`).
-- A simplified geojson version of EPA's shapefile for IPM regions (`data/ipm_regions_simple.geojson`).
-- Information on user-defined technologies, which can be included in outputs.
-This can be used to define a custom cost case (e.g. $500/kW PV) or a new technology such as natural gas with 100% carbon capture.
-The CSV files are stored in the `extra_inputs` subfolders of each example system.
-A documentation file in that folder describes what to include in the file.

 ## PUDL Dependency